mattetti/merb-book/book-content/en/2-getting-started/1-install-instructions.markdown

 # Getting started
-We will need to install Merb in order to use the framework.
-However, before we install Merb you will need to have installed a C compiler, Ruby and [RubyGems](http://www.rubygems.org/), and a database (if you want to persist your models).
+You will need to install Merb in order to use the framework.
+However, before installing Merb, you will need to have installed a C compiler, Ruby and [RubyGems][], and a database (if you want to persist your models).

 ## OS X

 ### Prerequisites
-You will need to install XCode (aka Developer Tools) from the Mac OS X DVD or download it from the [Apple developer website](http://developer.apple.com/technology/xcode.html).
+You will need to install XCode (aka Developer Tools) from the Mac OS X DVD or download it from the [Apple developer website][].

 ### Ruby & RubyGems
-If you have OS X 10.5 (Leopard), then most likely you already have Ruby installed.
+If you have OS X 10.5 (Leopard), it is likely that you already have Ruby installed.

 ### Merb
     $ sudo gem install merb